Rahul-Sanskar-28/YatriAI/mobile/QUICK_START.md

 - ✅ Fixed by removing expo-router and setting correct main entry

 **"Network request failed"**
-- Check phone and computer are on same WiFi
+- Verify backend is running on localhost:3001
-- Verify backend is running
+- Check `.env` has correct API URL (use `http://10.0.2.2:3001/api` for emulator)
-- Check `.env` has correct IP address
+- Android emulator uses `10.0.2.2` to access host's localhost

 **"Connection refused"**
 - Backend must listen on `0.0.0.0` (already configured)